alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 ==

->“Show me a man who isn’t a slave; one who is a slave to sex, another to money, another to ambition; all are slaves to hope or fear....And there is no state of slavery more disgraceful than one which is self-imposed."
+> Show me a man who isn’t a slave; one who is a slave to sex, another to money, another to ambition; all are slaves to hope or fear....And there is no state of slavery more disgraceful than one which is self-imposed.
-<br> - Seneca
+<cite> Seneca </cite>

 *Comfort is the worst kind of slavery* because you’re always afraid that something or someone will take it away.
 But if you can not just anticipate but practice misfortune, then chance loses its ability to disrupt your life...
 *live* misfortune (not just think about it)